Urinary Tract Infections (UTI) in Men: Care Instructions

-A urinary tract infection, or UTI, is a general term for an infection anywhere between the kidneys and the tip of the penis.
-UTIs can also be a result of a prostate problem.
-Most cause pain or burning when you urinate.
+A urinary tract infection, or UTI, is a term for an infection anywhere between the kidneys and the urethra.
+(The urethra is the tube that carries urine from the bladder to outside the body.)
+Most UTIs are bladder infections.
+They often cause pain or burning when you urinate.

-Most UTIs are caused by bacteria and can be cured with antibiotics.
-It is important to complete your treatment so that the infection does not get worse.
+UTIs are caused by bacteria.
+This means they can be cured with antibiotics.
+Be sure to complete your treatment so that the infection does not get worse.

 If you have a drainage tube (catheter) in place, the following steps will help you care for it.

 - Always wash your hands before and after touching your catheter.

 - Check the area around the urethra for inflammation or signs of infection.
 Signs of infection include irritated, swollen, red, or tender skin, or pus around the catheter.

 - Clean the area around the catheter with soap and water two times a day.
 Dry with a clean towel afterward.